Love My Place Grants

 Mural artists Chanel Tang and Goodie (George Goodnow) worked together (but physically separated) to create two murals that join together to brighten up the landscape.

-The Women in Art Exhibition will occur in August 2020, dates still to be confirmed.
+The Women in Art Exhibition has been given an extension due to COVID-19 restrictions, and will occur by the end of 2020, dates still to be confirmed.